3 days of diving daytrips around the best sites of Phuket? Yes please!

 Phuket promises something for everyone, from high-end remote beach resorts to simple and affordable accommodation more inland from the beach, from quiet high class restaurants to the 'exciting' and colourful nightlife of Bangla Road at Patong Beach.

-On this 3 day adventure, I boarded firstly the MV Similan Queen.
+On this 3 day adventure around the dive sites of Phuket, I boarded firstly the MV Similan Queen.
 The dive boat has 2 levels.
 The lower level consists of the main saloon, kitchen, 2 toilets and the dive deck.
 On the second level there is another partly covered relaxation area with comfortable seating.
 The boat is in very good condition and clean with a large, well-organised dive deck.
 The boat crew that I came into contact with were friendly, helpful and professional.

 The 2nd daytrip boat I experienced was the Chok Som Boom operated by Andaman Ocean Safaris.
 As a refitted liveaboard, it has more space than most of the other dive boats which operate out of Phuket.
 The dive boat is 23m and has 3 levels.
 The lower level consists of the main saloon, kitchen, 3 toilets and the dive deck.
 One the second level there is another covered sitting area and another air conditioned room with a plasma screen TV, and sound system.
 The top level is a sun deck with mattresses ideal for sun tanning.
 The boat has just undergone a complete renovation and is in great condition and very clean.